UnsignedArduino/Chessbot/README.md

-After configuring your dataset on Roboflow, use [`gather_piece_images.py`](src/train/gather_piece_images.py) to gather board images, which get uploaded to Roboflow.
+After configuring your dataset on Roboflow, use [`gather_piece_images.py`](src/train/gather_piece_images.py) to gather board images.
+Upload the directory to Roboflow.
 Afterward, create a dataset version and train with
 [
 `train_piece_classification.ipynb`](src/train/train_piece_classification.ipynb).